Puffin Love

 A Puffin’s word it was his bond

-And he had swore a solemn Puffin oath
+And he’d swore a solemn Puffin oath

-though at the time he was quite bombed
+Though at the time he was quite bombed

 All his bloats at the Pub last night

-Kept raising their mugs over and over
+Kept raising their mugs o’er and o’er

 Singing Scottish drinking songs